aleofreddi/csi-sanlock-lvm/README.md

   size;
 - `maxSize` _(optional)_: maximum snapshot size.

-If multiple maximum size settings are provided, the snapshot will use the least one.
+If both `maxSizePct` and `maxSize` are set, the strictest is applied.

 ## Example application